Program Requirements for Classics (Classics), 2022-2023

 Special Departmental or Program Policy

-A student may be recommended for termination for failure to correct deficiencies in performance the term following notification of these deficiencies by the graduate adviser.
-A student may appeal a recommendation for termination by the graduate adviser to the departmental faculty.
+A student may be recommended for academic disqualification for failure to correct deficiencies in performance the term following notification of these deficiencies by the Graduate Advisor.
+A student may appeal a recommendation for academic disqualification by the Graduate Advisor to the departmental faculty.

 UCLA is accredited by the Western Association of Schools and Colleges and by numerous special agencies.
 Information regarding the University’s accreditation may be obtained from the Office of Academic Planning and Budget, 2107 Murphy Hall.